simonneutert/jquery-google-reviews/Readme.md

 # jQuery Plugin to display Google Reviews of a Place on Google Maps

+## I do not like jQuery!!!1eleven

+The NPM Package is [here](https://github.com/simonneutert/google-maps-reviews)

 ## Credits
 Inspired by Steven Monson's magnificent article here: https://www.launch2success.com/guide/display-google-reviews-website-2017/ or check out [Steven's github](https://github.com/stevenmonson/googleReviews).
 Steven's code is based on [peledies jquery plugin repo](https://github.com/peledies/google-places).
 So, I simply remixed their work into this repo. *Thank you guys!*